2023 Update! How To Become A Digital Nomad With No Experience

 - How to become a freelance copywriter with no skills or experience

 If you’re a pet lover, you can stay FREE in a local house anywhere in the world with Trusted Housesitters.
-I’ve used this a couple of times and it was awesome.
-If you travel long term and miss the companionship of fluffy friends – borrowing other people’s pets (and saving $$$$ on accommodation at the same time) is a huge win.
+I’ve used this a couple of times in Germany and Australia and it was awesome.